ISU Hosts its 22nd Annual Mock Trial Tournament

 Latest Redbird Life News

-- Wednesday Bible Study, 9/24, 7 - 8 pm @ Stevenson 120We invite you to our Bible study tomorrow night, 9/24, 7 - 8 pm, at Stevenson 120.
-Last week, we enjoyed Romans 5:12-21 regarding two men in the Bible, Adam and Christ, and saw how their acts led to different results.
-We will continue with Romans 6 this week, focusing on how we can live in the newness of life by being one with Christ in His death and resurrection.
-Please join us tomorrow and enjoy Him as our full supply.
+- Wednesday Bible Study, 11/5, 7 - 8 pm @ Stevenson 120We invite you to our Bible study tomorrow night, November 5, from 7:00 to 8:00 pm, at Stevenson 120.
+Last week, we enjoyed that the Spirit of Life now dwells within our spirit, and we can reign in life through the mingled spirit.
+We will continue the fellowship with the rest of Romans 8 this week, paying attention to the process of glorification—how we can experience God's complete salvation through the indwelling Christ.
+Please join us tomorrow and enjoy Him as our everything.

-- Wednesday Bible Study, 7 - 8 pm @ Stevenson 120We invite you to our Bible study tomorrow night, 9/17, 7 - 8 pm, at Stevenson 120.
-Last week, we enjoyed Romans 5:1-11 on how we can be justified and reconciled with God through His Son.
-We will continue with Romans 5:12-21 this week on Apostle Paul's comparison of two men, Adam and Christ, and see how their acts led to different results.
+- Wednesday Bible Study, 10/8, 7 - 8 pm @ Stevenson 120We invite you to our Bible study tomorrow night, 10/8, 7 - 8 pm, at Stevenson 120.
+Last week, we started Romans 7 regarding our two statuses resulting from our regeneration, the old man and the new man.
+We will go deeper this week on how we, being the new man freed from the laws of the old man, can serve our God in the newness of the Spirit.
 Please join us tomorrow and enjoy Him as our full supply.